zopar/pyflask-mini/README.md

 # pyflask-mini
-Minimalistic flask app in Docker we use waitress as WSGI server This app will give you
+Minimalistic flask app in Docker we use waitress as WSGI server.
+This app will give you
 "Success!" on /
 "Ok" on /ping